What curriculum does the Farm and Forest school use?

 Does my child need to be potty trained?

 We ask that all children be actively working on potty training by their start date with noticeable progress.
 We have an outdoor potty and an indoor space for changing clothes if needed.
+If potty accidents become a problem, teachers might recommend possibly delaying enrollment.

 Can parents participate or volunteer?